 - It can be used for PMP as well as CAPM exam.

-- It is based on PMBOK Fourth (latest) Edition.
+- It is based on PMBOK Fifth (latest) Edition.

 - Principal Instructor: Cornelius Fichtner